Keep Your Raspberry Pi Online: Fixing WiFi Drops and SSH Disconnects

 echo "SSH keepalive: enabled (60s interval)"

-echo "Network recovery: enabled (5 min checks)"
+echo "Network recovery: enabled (5 min checks, reboot fallback)"

 echo ""